performanceArtist/variance-intro/README.md

 type F = (a: Animal) => Animal;

 // No errors with strictFunctionTypes flag set to false
-// otherwise Animal is not Assignable: property meow is missing const f: F = (a: Dog) => {
+// otherwise Animal is not Assignable: property bark is missing const f: F = (a: Dog) => {
   a.bark();
   return a;
 }

-const animal: Animal = { prop: '' };
+const animal: Animal = { name: '' };
 f(animal);
 ```